The Almanachus,

 Folklore is the low myth of the Thederim: household tales of osings, ylmre, monsters, witches, wizards, and the hidden rules of luck and spite.
 It is carried chiefly by speech and habit—mother-to-child, neighbor-to-neighbor—and has shown remarkable stability since the Landing.
 New stories are forever being grafted on, but the oldest cores change little.
 The greatest alteration, more often than not, is simply this: events once set “elsewhere” are relocated into the Werld, with beasts and plants adjusted to match the country.

 II.
-The courts: shrines, orders, and the six queens
+The Courts: shrines, orders, and the Six Queens

 As the eyrls dwindled in worldly authority, many priests gradually turned away from gods of rulership and conquest—figures too closely resembling the old aristocratic bargain—and toward powers more chthonic, nearer to hearth, grave, childbirth, sickness, weather, oath, and wheel, though the process was gradual and generational.
-It was the Sesbrean and Vilbraennean Reforms of the IV Wheel which produced the Courts in forms recognizably akin to those kept today.
+It was the Sesbrean and Vilbraennean Reforms of the V Wheel which produced the Courts in forms recognizably akin to those kept today.

 The Courts are six, each associated with one of the Queens.
 Because the wylings no longer hold social supremacy, membership and service are open to all who can endure the discipline and the obligations.

 III.
-The psealms: song, city, and the memory of glory
+The Psealms: song, city, and the memory of glory

 The Psealms are the song-memory of older noble rivalry: tales once composed to praise heroic ancestors, justify old claims, and recall battles against monsters and chaos.
 In the Antipodes these songs belonged chiefly to eyrl-houses; most cyrls neither knew them well nor needed to.